Something for Everyone at Red Rock Canyon

 Flora & Fauna

 Red Rock Canyon is home to a diverse mix of plants and animals.
-From seasonal wildflowers and wildlife to year round plants and animals, you might be surprised at how much life you'll find here!
+From seasonal wildflowers and wildlife to year-round stand-bys, you might be surprised at how much life you'll find here!

 Red Rock Canyon's scenic vistas are inspiring to both amateur and professional photographers.
 Most visitors take snapshots of their visit.
 This type of photography is considered casual or personal use and does not require a film permit.